JSethCreates/web-tool-md3-palette-lab/README.md

 | `Fruit Salad`   | Another fun, thematic option with playful chromatic shifts (as the name implies). |

-Each of these schemes interprets the seed color differently — whether to preserve hue fidelity, amp up saturation, reduce visual noise, or add vibrancy.
+Each of these schemes interprets the seed color differently — whether to preserve hue fidelity, amp up saturation, reduce visual noise, or add vibrancy
 ---

 ## 🔍 HCT Color Generation Scheme- Local Logic